palmeredholm/math4610/software_manual/small_root.md

     return zero
 ```
 **Alternative:** We could also use the hybrid secant-bisection method to approximate the same result.
 The following is
-the code to approximate the root closest to x0 using the secant method and x1=0.5 (all other parameters are the same as
+the code to approximate the root closest to x0 using the secant-bisection method and x1=0.5 (all other parameters are the same as
 in the newton-bisection approach above):

 ```python